 Making the big decision to retire abroad is an exciting endeavor.
 There will be a lot of steps involved to make the move and arrival smooth and seamless.
 One big component will be getting your finances organized ahead of time.
 This is especially important if you plan on buying property or opening a business at some point in the near future.
 While everyone’s financial situation is different, following is a solid list to start with.

 - Social Security: This should be relatively easy to deal with.
-Normally, this can be forwarded to the bank account of your choice.
+The eligibility rules for collecting Social Security benefits outside the United States can differ depending on whether you’re a U.S. citizen or non-U.S. citizen.
+Normally, payments can be forwarded to the bank account of your choice.
 You might, however, incur fees from banking transfers and currency exchange.
 Every bank is different so work with them to set this up appropriately.
+If you’re considering a move abroad and you collect Social Security, research the situation carefully before you move.

 - Planning for Your Estate: Writing up a will is never a fun topic, but it can be even less so if your foreign assets aren’t protected.
 For instance, a will created in the United States only has jurisdiction there, so anything you acquire abroad might not be included or accessible.
 Working with a local attorney in your new country is the best way to negate any problems down the road.